nhejazi/almost-surely/content/post/R-graphics-ggplot-v-base.md

----
++++
 date: "2016-05-02"
+author: "Nima Hejazi"
+title: "R graphics - ggplot versus base"
+summary: ""
+categories: [ "ggplot2", "base graphics", "not so standard deviations" ]
 comments: true
-title: R graphics - ggplot versus base
-summary:
 status: final
-tags: ["ggplot2", "base graphics", "not so standard deviations"]

----
++++

 In the past several weeks, something of a debate has emerged regarding whether, in fact, there is a superior plotting system in R. First, a bit of history.
 The